matejkaf/Doc/SYTB_3/04b_cmdsubst_ue.md

 #### Übung (dated copy V3)

 **Challenge:** Now see if you can expand the previous question to accept a list of files on the command line and it will create a named copy of all of them.
-(The command [xargs](https://ryanstutorials.net/linuxtutorial/bonus.php#xargs) may be useful here.)
+(Hint: The command [xargs](https://ryanstutorials.net/linuxtutorial/bonus.php#xargs) may be useful here.)

 ---